 These one-hour seminars are focused on introductory topics and building foundational professional skills.
 The seminars are free to SAA members and available to non-members for a fee.
 Most Foundational Skills seminars are RPA-certified, which means attendees receive one Continuing Professional Education credit for participating.
 Attendees also receive a certificate of completion.
 The lectures are recorded and available to watch after by SAA members in the Online Learning Archive.

-There are usually eight Foundational Skills seminars in a year.
+There are usually seven Foundational Skills seminars in a year.

 These two-hour seminars are focused on furthering more advanced or specific essential knowledge and technological skills.
 The seminars are available to both members and non-members for a fee, with an SAA member discount.
 Most Deeper Digs seminars are RPA-certified, which means attendees receive two Continuing Professional Education credits for participating.
 Attendees also receive a certificate of completion.
 The lectures are recorded and available to watch by those who registered for two months after.